 Caja de ahorros is therefore a great example of a sinking fund that can be beneficial for many of us.
 It allows you to regularly set aside a small amount of money for a future expense, such as a holiday or a new car.

 The fear of debt has caused Germans to rely on cash for generations.
 “Cash only” is a phrase that is common throughout the country.
 In fact, as many as 76% of Germany’s retail purchases are paid with cash.

 Interestingly, the German word for debt – ‘Schuld’ – is the same as the German word for ‘guilt’.
 This has caused Germany to be a leader in cash transactions, even as it has risen to be a world economic power.

 While the reasons may be rooted in the country’s history, the Geld Stinkt Nicht mentality (“cash doesn’t stink”) lets them keep a physical connection with cash – and stay more aware of how they’re spending it.

-A child’s allowance is often their first encounter with the concept of personal finance.
-An allowance can teach kids about finances, responsibility and the consequences of their financial decisions.
-If the allowance is tied to household chores, kids learn the relationship between work and money.
+Giving a child an allowance is a great way to teach kids about finances.
+It helps them understand responsibility and the consequences of their choices.
+When tied to household chores, they learn the relationship between work and earning.

 Summary: Money tips from around the world

 The ways that people in different countries manage their finances are as varied as the countries and cultures themselves.
 Therefore, it’s great that we can learn different money tips from around the world to help manage our own finances better.